Property Rights of Unmarried Couples in Spokane, Washington: Addressing Your Legal Interests

 - Blended family financial considerations

-- Substantial accumulated assets over long-term relationships
+- Accumulated assets over long-term relationships

 Absence of Automatic Protections

-Without proactive legal planning, unmarried Spokane couples risk:
+Without proactive legal planning, unmarried Spokane couples may risk:

 - Exclusion from partner medical decisions